globe-pointerData Domain

 Manage Left and Right Section Layouts

-Use Manage Section Layout to add, edit, or delete custom sections, drag the specified section name position, and hide any section name based on the requirement.
+Manage Section Layout lets Users add, edit, or delete custom sections, reorder section names, and hide sections as needed.

 Data Contract

-The Data Product Manager has access to create, edit, manage, restore, and export the Data Contract.
-This includes defining Service Level Agreements, data availability windows, expected latency, retention policies, and access or compliance constraints.
-By actively curating these attributes, the Data Product Manager ensures consistency, trust, and alignment with domain governance standards, enabling Data Browsers to confidently evaluate and consume the Data Product in accordance with clearly defined contractual expectations.
+The Data Product Manager can create, edit, manage, restore, and export the Data Contract.
+This includes defining Service Level Agreements, expected latency, retention policies, and access or compliance constraints.
+Maintaining these attributes supports alignment with domain governance standards and provides clear expectations for Data Browsers who use the Data Product.

 Restore Empty Template

-The Data Product Manager can reset the Data Contract to an empty template, removing all previously defined sections, fields, and values.
-This action permanently clears the existing contract configuration and is intended for scenarios where the contract must be rebuilt from scratch.
+The Data Product Manager can reset the Data Contract to an empty template, removing all defined sections, fields, and values.
+This action permanently clears the contract configuration and is used when the contract must be rebuilt from scratch.

 Manage Data Contract

-The Manage Data Contract capability allows the Data Product Manager to define, maintain, and govern the Data Contract associated with a Data Product.
-Through this access, the Data Product Manager can create, edit, and organize contract-specific fields that capture agreed-upon metadata, usage rules, service expectations, and governance requirements, ensuring consistent and reliable data consumption.
+Manage Data Contract lets the Data Product Manager define, maintain, and govern the Data Contract for a Data Product.
+The Data Product Manager can create, edit, and organize contract-specific fields that capture metadata, usage rules, service expectations, and governance requirements.

 Lineage & Relationships

-The Lineage & Relationships capability enables Data Product Managers to curate and govern how a Data Product is connected to upstream and downstream assets within the enterprise data ecosystem.
-With appropriate meta-write access, Data Product Managers can view, define, and maintain lineage and relationship information to ensure accuracy, transparency, and business alignment.
+Lineage & Relationships lets Data Product Managers curate and govern how a Data Product connects to upstream and downstream assets.
+With Meta-Write access, Data Product Managers can view, define, and maintain lineage and relationship information.

-From a relationships standpoint, Data Product Managers actively establish and manage logical relationships between the Data Product and related tables, files, reports, APIs, and other Data Products.
-These curated relationships represent business context and conceptual associations beyond technical data flow, helping standardize definitions, reduce duplication, and improve reuse across domains.
+From a relationships perspective, Data Product Managers define and maintain logical relationships between the Data Product and related tables, files, reports, APIs, and other Data Products.

-Related Objects enable the identification and management of synonymous and related Data Products to ensure consistent business definitions, accurate relationships, and improved data quality.
-By establishing and maintaining these relationships, the Data Product Manager provides clear context, supports lineage understanding, and ensures that related Data Products are governed cohesively across the data ecosystem.
+Related Objects help identify and manage synonymous and related Data Products, maintaining consistent business definitions and accurate relationships.
+By defining and maintaining these relationships, the Data Product Manager keeps related Data Products governed consistently.

 Synonym Relationship